KhanRana/PP5-mildew-detection-in-cherry-leaves/README.md

 Please refer to [Data Evaluation](jupyter_notebooks/data_modelling.ipynb) for details.

 ### Deployment
-ML Dashboard has been developed and deployed to heroku.
+ML Dashboard has been developed and deployed to Heroku.

 #### Dashboard Design